Addicted to Bass: European single

 The song gradually became popular in dance clubs in the UK and received a positive response in the media.
 UKmix.net wrote: "This slice of Australian vocal drum & bass has been tearing up dancefloors, radio stations, and particularly music television for some time now."
-The song was credited to Puretone to avoid confusion with Josh Abraham who has worked with Limp Bizkit and Staind.
+The song was credited to Puretone to avoid confusion with Josh Abraham who worked with Limp Bizkit and Staind.

 The song was officially released in the United Kingdom on 7 January 2002.
 The week before its release, several retailers accidentally made the single available for purchase, causing it to debut at number 68 on the UK Singles Chart on 6 January, selling 809 copies.
 The next week, it rose to number two, beaten to the top spot by "More than a Woman", a posthumous number one for Aaliyah.
 "Addicted to Bass" also reached number 18 in Ireland and was a modest hit in the rest of Europe.